 The Panther Armor contains 8 pieces of large patches of tape to cover a large surface area like the side of a couch.
 It also comes with 64 twist pins that you can utilize to secure the tape in place.
 Since the patches are very large (17”x12” and 17”x10”), you can cut them to the size or shape you want.

 The Focuspet tape comes in 10 large pieces that are 17”x12 and 17”10 (exactly the same as the Panther Armor tape.)
-So it is very suitable for covering large areas or cutting up in custom shapes and sizes for your specific use.
+So, it is very suitable for covering large areas or cutting up in custom shapes and sizes for your specific use.
 It similarly works well on couches and is a budge-friendly option, but the tape cannot be used on leather.

 The Focuspet tape is fully transparent and very thin.
 It is also quite easy to peel off and doesn’t leave any adhesive residue on your furniture.
 I recommend trying a small patch before sticking it over a huge surface though, just to be safe!
 And remember, leather is a no-no.